shawnbrown/datatest/docs/how-to/addresses.rst

 enough to justify the work required to interface with a third-party service or the possible cost of a subscription fee.
 Simple checks for well-formedness and set membership can catch many obvious errors and omissions.
-If this weaker form of verification is useful for your situation, the following examples could be helpful.
+This weaker form of verification can be useful in many situations.

 Load Data as Text